 Postmaster Tools is a free service by Google.
-It offers insights regarding spam complaints, IP reputation, delivery errors, authentication, feedback loops, and transit encryption.
+It offers insights regarding spam complaints, email reputation, delivery errors, authentication, feedback loops, and transit encryption.

-To check your sender score in Google Postmaster Tools, you must first log in to the Google Postmaster Tools website with your Gmail account.
+To check your email reputation in Google Postmaster Tools, you must first log in to the Google Postmaster Tools website with your Gmail account.
 If you haven’t already, the tool will prompt you to do so.

-Once you are logged in, select or add the domain you want to check the sender score for.
+Once you are logged in, select or add the domain you want to check the email reputation for.